mofa-org/mofa-new/README.md

 cd my-llm-agent
 ```

+It is suggested to create new agent under the [mofa_home]/agent-hub.

 ### 2.4.2.
 Configure Environment Variables (1 minute)

-Create the `.env.secret` file (create it at the same level as the Dataflow.yml directory):
+Create the `.env.secret` file (create it at the same level as the Dataflow.yml directory, eg. under the [mofa_home]/examples folder, create the project folder，and then create the `.env.secret` file):

 ```plaintext
 LLM_API_KEY=your_api_key_here